Kyro - Waiting a Long Time!

 If you are interested in any of the dogs available at New Leash Rescue, you can reach out to the foster listed below for more information and then complete an adoption application which can be found at https://www.newleashrescue.org/adopt/policy.
 Please email the completed application to email@example.com

-Kyro is currently living with a 6 year old boy and does well with him, although there's always the chance that Kyro could knock over smaller kids if he gets excited.
+Kyro has lived with a 6-year-old boy and did well with him, although there's always the chance that Kyro could knock over smaller kids if he gets excited.
 He has been around kids as young as 4 years old in foster care and has done well.
 Kyro will jump up when excited about new people coming over - he needs a family who is willing to continue to work with him on training to help him be the best dog he can be.

 He's a great boy looking for his furever home!